JDPrabasha/system-design/grpc-project/README.md

 So, gRPC does not provide a set of guidelines on how to create web APIs; it enforces rules.
 This time, the mailman would be very angry if you didn’t start the letter with a proper salutation!

 That is its main advantage over REST: gRPC, in most cases, is way faster and more robust, as it defines a specific set of rules each request and response should adhere to.

+## Original Source

+This project was created following [this tutorial](https://www.youtube.com/watch?v=E0CaocyNYKg&t=562s) by Mahesh Kariya on YouTube.